 Q: How are staterooms assigned?

-A: In any sub-category all rooms are identical.
-Using the PayPal timestamp, those who reserve earliest get the conveniently-located staterooms closest to centrally-located stairwell.
+A: In any category all rooms are identical.
+Using the payment timestamp, those who reserve earliest get staterooms closest to the center of the ship.
 If friends desire a pair of adjacent staterooms the timestamp of the first reservation determines the location of both rooms.
-In short, out of fairness to all our guests, we will not take requests for specific room numbers.
+In short, we will not take requests for specific room numbers.
 Those who book early obtain prime positioning.

 Q: What’s the difference between a SAG-wagon and Santana’s SOS/treasure vans?

 A: Most tour companies use SAG-wagons that haul luggage and “sweep” the route between overnight stops.
 The drivers refill water-bottles, fix flat tires, and retrieve riders who can’t manage the easiest route between the widely spaced hotels.
 The problem, of course, is that the roving vans tend to be annoying until you actually need help.
 At that point it’s common to wait for two or more hours until one shows up.
 Although SAG drivers can fix a flat, they don’t have the tools or know-how to handle serious mechanical problems.
 Instead, they drive you to a bike shop (which explains why SAG-wagons disappear for hours at a time).
-This tour’s support includes two pro bike mechanics and a trio of ride support vehicles.
-When you phone one of our drivers with the coordinates from your GPS, they’ll arrive in a flash to take care of problems and get you back in the saddle.
+This tour’s SOS vans are driven by pro bike mechanics who bring tools and spares.
+When you phone them with the coordinates from your GPS, they’ll arrive in a flash to get you back in the saddle.
 Because Santana expects participants to fill their own bottles, fix their own flats, and choose a ride they can finish, our SOS drivers are underworked, and have time to retrieve your shopping treasures.

 Q: Are beverages included?